python/cpython/Doc/library/annotationlib.rst

    in a special environment that allows it to produce annotations in the other formats.

    *owner* is the object that owns the annotation function, usually a function, class, or module.
-   If provided, it is used in the :attr:`~Format.FORWARDREF` format to produce :class:`ForwardRef` object that carry more information.
+   If provided, it is used in the :attr:`~Format.FORWARDREF` format to produce a :class:`ForwardRef` object that carry more information.

    .. versionadded:: 3.14

 .. class:: Format

-   A :class:`enum.IntEnum` describing the formats in which annotations can be returned.
+   An :class:`~enum.IntEnum` describing the formats in which annotations can be returned.
    Members of the enum, or their equivalent integer values, can be passed to :func:`get_annotations` and other functions in this module, as well as to :attr:`~object.__annotate__` functions.